Hash Brown Egg Nests

 These are really fun to eat and weren’t as difficult to make as I thought they’d be.

 Save the toast for the jam, people.
-Make Egg in a Hole with hash browns!!!
+Make Hash Brown Egg Nests!!!